beta-europe/www.beta-europe.org/_observers/beta-netherlands.md

 header:
   teaser: /assets/images/beta_netherlands_logo_colored.png
 ---
-BETA Netherlands was founded in November 2018 and will organise it's first MEU in July 2019.
+BETA Netherlands was founded in November 2018 and will organise its first MEU in July 2019.